Back

 3. Enhanced stability: Strategic version pinning prevents breaking changes

-4. New features: Current directory support, conflict detection, and professional CLI
+4. New features: Current directory support, conflict detection, professional CLI, and template presets

 Troubleshooting